ImperialCollegeLondon/ReCoDE_IDMS/README.md

 ## Project structure

-This project is split into 3 chapters:
+This project is split into 3 chapters, contained in the folder *tutorials*:

 - Chapter 1: Designing an infectious disease model
 - Chapter 2: Fitting a single variant model in Stan